OfficeDev/VBA-content/VBA/Visio-VBA/articles/cell-glueto-method-visio.md

 - A connection point cell.

-- **A cell of a guide or guide point:** When a control point is glued to a cell of a guide or guide point other than a connection point cell, two connections are created?one to the guide's PinX and one to the guide's PinY.
+- **A cell of a guide or guide point:** When a control point is glued to a cell of a guide or guide point other than a connection point cell, two connections are created - one to the guide's PinX and one to the guide's PinY.

 - **Any cell of a vertex row in a Geometry section:** A connection point is created that is glued to.
 Any cell in the control point row can be designated as the cell to glue from.
 The **GlueTo** method establishes new formulas in both the X and Y cells of the connection row.